PoliAnalytics/MeCo-ccRCC/README.md

 # MeCo-ccRCC
-Assessing the role of mechanotransduction in ccRCC via computeing mechanical conditioning (MeCo) scores.
+Assessing the role of mechanotransduction in ccRCC via computing mechanical conditioning (MeCo) scores.